earthly/website/blog/_posts/2025-04-16-shutting-down-earthfiles-cloud.md

 Aside from the ongoing community fork, we have arranged with our friends at Dagger to offer a migration path to current Earthly users and customers.
 Although Dagger is not a drop-in replacement for Earthfiles, there are similarities in the goals of the two projects.
 In fact, both Earthly and Dagger happen to share Buildkit as an underlying technology.

 Dagger has offered to organize a workshop for Earthly users to help evaluate Dagger more easily.
 Earthly customers also get 1 year for free on Dagger Cloud Pro.
-[More details in Dagger's announcement](https://dagger.io/).
-TODO FIX THIS LINK.
+[More details in Dagger's announcement](https://dagger.io/blog/earthly-to-dagger-migration?utm_campaign=Earthly-Migration&utm_medium=blog&utm_source=earthly-blog).

 ## What's next for Earthly Technologies?